the-events-calendar/image-widget/readme.txt

 = 4.4.3 =

+* Fix - Fixed bug where selecting an image failed to trigger a Save & Publish in the Customizer
-* Tweak - Added an image_widget_load_screens filter for plugin compatibility (props to megamenu for this tweak!)
+* Tweak - Roll-back to sidebar_admin_setup to enqueue resources for optimal plugin compatibility (props to megamenu for the heads up)

 = 4.4.2 =